Trashtalkers/murder-scripts/Murder2Todo.md

   - Add optional to player description
   - Add ordinal for optional players
   - What about groups of new players?
 Maybe make the DM select those in CreateRoom?

+# bugs
+- don't show kick to users
+- resend invite
+- fix invite so it's not just once
+- fix Kalama Kate secrets and clues
+- other